malakada/watcher/README.md

 This allows you to react to changes in the HTML DOM of your webpage.

+It should be noted that this library won't be useful for very long, as Mutation Events have been deprecated and support for them is slowly dropping.
+Until then, maybe this will be useful for you.

 `MutationObserver` listens for the following types of mutations:

 * attribute mutations (attribute)